Remote sensing for sustainable river management: Estimating riverscape vulnerability for Ganga, the world's most densely populated river basin: Results

 \subsubsection{Difference between Population density and AHP}

-The differences between the standardized values of AHP and the Population density layers were the highest among all approaches, and there were many areas where there is a non-zero value for this layer.
+The differences between the standardized values of AHP and the Population density layers were the highest among all approaches, and there were many areas where there is a non-zero value for this layer (\nameref{S5_Fig} 8.a).
 This indicates that AHP is amply influenced by the other parameters and proves the effectiveness of the AHP approaches for creating a good composite variable.
+This can further be validated by the t-tests and Mann-Whitney U tests, where within each quintile (except for quintile 3, where p=0.4026) we get a p-value less than 0.001, suggesting that there was a significant difference between the AHP and Population density layers.